Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Slasher Smile: He does one during his first verse, and it's both creepy and hilarious at the same time.

-- Vocal Dissonance: Has much a more energetic voice than one might expect from his appearance.
+- Vocal Dissonance: Has much a more youthful voice than one might expect from his appearance.

 Sir Isaac Newton vs Bill Nye